Cato Networks Knowledge Base

 Creating a Network Rule

 Network rules are evaluated according to their order of appearance in the network rules list, the best practice is to scroll through the list to the required position of the new rule and add it above or below an existing rule.
-Alternately, you can add a new rule to the end of the list and move it to the required position.
+Alternatively, you can add a new rule to the end of the list and move it to the required position.

 When you configure the Source (traffic type) for a network rule you can use global objects, such as application categories or global ranges, to define the type of traffic that matches the rule.